maelswarm/nymph/README.md

 Let's see what we can achieve by reworking C syntax.

 ## Updates
-Version 3 of the parser has been implemented.
+v3 parser has been implemented.

 Default object member values implemented.